Steveb175/README-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  Packages required to use this application: Inquirer
+  Packages required to use this application: yes

   ## Usage
-  This application can be used to quickly create a README.md for any developer!
+  yes

   ## License
   MIT

   ## Tests
-  To run a test, run this command: node index.js
+  To run a test, run this command: yes

   ## Questions
-  Please direct all questions to fake@email.com
+  Please direct all questions to no
-  Link to creator's GitHub: https://github.com/steveb175
+  Link to creator's GitHub: [steveb175](https://github.com/steveb175)